-If completed on the Yangtze River according to the current plan, Three Gorges will be the largest hydroelectric dam in the world.
-The 175 meter high dam will create a narrow lake 600 kilometers long, flood 800 villages, force the resettlement of over 1.8 million people and submerge 100,000 hectares of China's most fertile farmland.
-It will also inundate a magnificent stretch of canyons, considered to be one of the cradles of Chinese civilization, and further endanger highly threatened species including the giant panda, the river dolphin and the clouded leopard.
+According to the plan, the Three Gorges project, built along the Yangtse River, would become the largest hydroelectric dam in the world.
+Measuring 175 meters in height, it stood to create a narrow lake 600 kilometers long, flood 800 villages, force the resettlement of over 1.8 million people and submerge 100,000 hectares of China's most fertile farmland.
+It would also inundate a magnificent stretch of canyons, considered to be one of the cradles of Chinese civilization, and further endanger highly threatened species including the giant panda, the river dolphin and the clouded leopard.

 After challenging the Three Gorges project in China's press, Dai Qing compiled Yangtze!
 Yangtze!, a collection of essays, interviews and petitions by prominent Chinese scholars critical of the dam.
 In 1989, at great risk, she was able to get the book published.
 Yangtze!
 Yangtze! inspired dam opposition which played a critical role in pressuring the Chinese government to postpone the project.
 Then, in the wake of the military crackdown in Beijing in June 1989, Yangtze!
 Yangtze! was officially banned on grounds that it had "abetted the turmoil" of the pro-democracy movement.
 Dai Qing was banned from publishing in China and was imprisoned for 10 months.